 These activities are governed by the following PA Code Regulation: Chapter 1101.64.
 Third-party medical resources (TPR)

-Referral and TCT Units: The Referral and TCT Units are responsible for recovering cash and MA claims against liable third parties, recipients and probated estates.
-The Estate Recovery Program enables the Commonwealth to recover from the probate estate of individuals who were fifty-five (55) years of age or older at the time assistance was received for Long-Term Care or Home and Community-Based services.
+Claims Investigation Agent and TPL Program Investigator Units: These units are responsible for recovering cash and MA claims against liable third parties, recipients and probated estates.
+The Estate Recovery Program enables the commonwealth to recover from the probate estate of individuals who were fifty-five (55) years of age or older at the time assistance was received for Long-Term Care or Home and Community-Based services.

-Support Unit: The Support Unit provides all clerical support to the Division.
+Support Unit: This unit provides all clerical support to the division.
 It is responsible for the initial review of all new mail/faxes and making independent decisions to open a case or send a "No Recovery" letter.

 Program Management Section

 Application Management Unit: The Application Management Unit is responsible for developing, monitoring and maintaining all TPL systems, applications and databases.
 This unit is responsible for procuring and installing all new PCs, site security, administration, and troubleshooting PC/data problems.
-The Unit handles development and testing of the MAWD automated system for collection of MA premiums.
-The Unit is also responsible for establishing/monitoring all data exchange contracts with TPL.
+The Unit is also responsible for establishing/monitoring all data exchange contracts with TPL and the monitoring of the contingency fee recovery contractor for TPL.

 Resource Management Unit: The Resource Management Unit is responsible for maintaining the integrity of the TPL data on the Client Information System (CIS) so that resources in CIS can be used in the claims processing system (PROMISe) for cost avoidance and recovery activities.
-This includes developing system requirements, testing and monitoring the revised logic and communicating the information to the CAOs, Headquarters’ staff and business partners as necessary.
+This includes developing system requirements, testing and monitoring the revised logic and communicating the information to the county assistance offices, headquarters staff and business partners as necessary.
 This unit also monitors data exchanges with insurance carriers, which adds and updates TPL resource information.
 Another main responsibility of this unit is to ensure all the cost avoidance functions are correct in PROMISe.
-This unit also monitors two contractors that do supplemental work for TPL.

 Health Insurance Premium Payment (HIPP) Program Section

-The BCCPT Act of 2000 amended Title XIX of the Social Security Act by giving states the option of providing full Medicaid benefits to uninsured and under-insured women under the age of 65, screened and diagnosed with either breast or cervical cancer.
-The HIPP Program provides technical support to the CAO by reviewing the applicant’s existing insurance policy and determining "creditable coverage" as defined by the Health Insurance Portability and Accountability Act (HIPAA).
+The HIPP Program provides technical support to the County Assistance Office by reviewing the applicant’s existing insurance policy and determining "creditable coverage" as defined by the Health Insurance Portability and Accountability Act (HIPAA).
+For more information on the BCCPT Program.

 TPL Contact List